-- Earn commissions by referring new audience to make travel bookings on the site through their exclusive affiliate program.
+- Earn commissions by referring new audiences to make travel bookings on the site through their exclusive affiliate program.

-- Earn travel credits or cash referral whenever you invite friends or refer a new host to use the platform.
+- Earn travel credits or cash referrals whenever you invite friends or refer a new host to use the platform.

-While the four methods yield different level of profits, the basic concept in getting new customers online is the same.
+While the four methods yield different levels of profits, the basic concept of getting new customers online is the same.
 Create exposure for a service, drive targeted customers to the site and then make money upon successful bookings.